 Head to Thethi for a taste of the highland life © Tomas Laburda, Shutterstock

 Lovers of the outdoors will be happy just about anywhere in the country.
 The Albanian Alps in the far north and the mountains between Berati and Përmeti in the south are probably the best organised in terms of accommodation, guides and so forth.
-The Lura Lakes, between Rrësheni and Peshkopia, and the Lunxhëria and Nemerçka ranges in the southwest, are more remote but offer fantastic hiking or cycling opportunities for those with more time at their disposal.
+The Lura Lakes, between Rrësheni and Peshkopia, and the Lunxhëria and Nemerçka ranges in the southwest, are more remote but offer fantastic hiking or cycling opportunities.

 A wealth of archaeological treasures

-The sanctuary of Asclepius in the UNESCO’s World Heritage Archeological Site of Butrint © Pecold, Shutterstock
+The sanctuary of Asclepius in Butrint is a UNESCO World Heritage Archaeological Site © Pecold, Shutterstock

 Those who are interested in archaeology and history will find Albania full of delights.
-In the southwest of the country, the ancient city of Butrint already draws thousands of visitors every year across the Corfu Channel.
+In the southwest of the country, the ancient city of Butrint already draws thousands of visitors every year.
 It richly deserves its status as the country’s best-known archaeological site, but there are many other interesting Illyrian, Greek and Roman remains.
 No visit to southern Albania would be complete without the ancient cities of Gjirokastra and Berati, with their hilltop castles and unique architecture.

 A world-class boat trip